25 Ultimate Fall Drives

-Perfect panoramas Savor sweeping views from parks along the byway, which runs the full length of both sides of the river.
+Savor sweeping views from parks along the byway, which runs the full length of both sides of the river.
 Our faves include Perrot State Park in Wisconsin, Frontenac State Park in Minnesota and Effigy Mounds National Monument in Iowa.

 Michigan: M-22 color tour

-A single highway, M-22, traces the Lake Michigan shore up from Manistee, around the Leelanau Peninsula, then back down to Traverse City—116 gorgeous miles in all.
-The scenery flits between idyllic towns and breathtaking vistas of 300-foot golden sand dunes of Sleeping Bear Dunes National Lakeshore crowned with an autumn cap of red, green and gold leaves.
+A single highway, M-22, traces the Lake Michigan shore up from Manistee, around the Leelanau Peninsula, then back down to Traverse City-116 gorgeous miles in all.
+The scenery on this drive flits between idyllic towns and breathtaking vistas of 300-foot golden sand dunes of Sleeping Bear Dunes National Lakeshore crowned with an autumn cap of red, green and gold leaves.

-Harvest bounty Northern Michigan’s rich soil and lake-tempered climate make for fantastic local wine and produce.
-Look for roadside fruit stands with the final harvest of heirloom tomatoes and squash—or the first of pears and apples.
+Tip: Northern Michigan's rich soil and lake-tempered climate make for fantastic local wine and produce.
+Look for roadside fruit stands with the final harvest of heirloom tomatoes and squash-or the first of pears and apples.

 Wisconsin: Door County Circle Tour

-A geographic quirk—70 north-south miles of narrow peninsula—means autumn stretches for weeks here.
+A geographic quirk-70 north-south miles of narrow peninsula-means autumn stretches for weeks here.
 Fall color creeps down Door County like mercury in a thermometer, from Washington Island in mid- to late-September to Green Bay in October.
 This Circle Tour links galleries, orchards, lighthouses, state parks, shops and, yes, those famous fish boils, whose roaring fires and steaming potatoes are extra-enticing on chilly fall nights.
-Find maps at the visitors bureau.

-Easy peeping If you would rather enjoy the scenery without focusing on the road ahead, a variety of trolley and boat tours highlights fall color.
+Tip: If you would rather enjoy the scenery without focusing on the road ahead, a variety of trolley and boat tours highlights fall color.